Freddie Freeman donates half million dollars to his HS baseball team

 The star Los Angeles Dodgers first baseman donated $500,000 to the team to put toward a new clubhouse.
 The $1.1 million project, scheduled to be finished in the summer of 2023, will feature a 1,440 square-foot area that includes a locker room, team meeting area, coach’s office and new batting cages, according to ABC7.

-El Moderna’s baseball team is on the rise.
+El Modena’s baseball team is on the rise.
 After three straight years of sub-.500 baseball, the Vanguards went 22-10 last season and reached the Final Four.

 They will work to grow off that success this spring and then have the Freeman-funded facility ready to go for the following year.